 - Dab a soft rag into the solution and wipe onto wood surfaces.

 Orange or lemon all-purpose cleaner: fill quart jar with orange or lemon peels, cover with vinegar, let sit for 10 days.
 Strain out peels and put liquid into a spray bottle.

-- 1 bar of grated Dial Corp.
-04303 Fels-Naptha Laundry Soap.
-Tip: Use the finest side of the grater…it takes longer to grate, but it makes for better dissolving in the finished product.
+- 1 bar of grated Fels-Naptha Laundry Soap.
+Tip: Use the finest side of the grater…it takes longer to grate, but it dissolves better in the finished product.

 - 3 cups borax

 - 2 cups Washing Soda